IPF and If It Is a Distinct Clinical Entity

 Defined it as a distinct specific primary entity that occurred in adults, predominantly in males over 60 years of age in whom they manifested fibrosis was relentlessly progressed to death to three to five years after the diagnosis.

-Jessica: How is the distinct clinical entity defined and why does an IPF fall into that category?
+JB: How is the distinct clinical entity defined and why does an IPF fall into that category?

 Dr Raghu: A distinct clinical entity is defined with precise clinical features.
 In this regards, the clinical practice guidelines in the year 2011 and further in 2018 that I was privileged to be the chair of indeed have refined the specific clinical radiographic and pathological features of IPF.